beajoynes/netbox-evaluation/plugins/topology-plugin.md

  * Can rearrange by dragging - though they don't alweays stay where you want, very 'floaty'
 <mark> Fixed by adjusting plugin configurations (in plugins.py) to allow coordinate saving. </mark>
  * can group by sites and racks as well as filter
+ * Could create a filtering system for images/icons by name? or order them alphabetically
  * Want to add more data to understand/ explore better